-|Reproductive Health Rights in Abused Women: a Qualitative Study|
+|Reproductive Health and Rights in Abused Women: A Qualitative Study|

-|Anvar Sadat Nayebi Nia1, Mahrokh Dolatian2, Syedeh Batool Hasanpoor-Azghdy3, Abbas Ebadi4, Alirez Akbarzadeh-baghban5|
+|Anvar Sadat Nayebi Nia1, Mahrokh Dolatian2, Syedeh Batool Hasanpoor-Azghdy3, Abbas Ebadi4, Alireza Akbarzadeh-Baghban5|

-|1Student Research Committee, Department of Midwifery and Reproductive Health, School of Nursing & Midwifery, Shahid Beheshti University of Medical Sciences, Tehran, Iran
+|1Student Research Committee, Department of Midwifery and Reproductive Health, School of Nursing and Midwifery, Shahid Beheshti University of Medical Sciences, Tehran, Iran

 5Proteomics Research Center, Department of Basic Sciences, School of Rehabilitation Sciences, Shahid Beheshti University of Medical Sciences, Tehran, Iran

 Viewed : 2786 times